BDVickers/bvickers_site/content/authors/admin/_index.md

   url: "www.ida.org"

 # Short bio (displayed in user profile at end of posts)
-bio: Brian Vickers, PhD is currently is a research staff member at the Institute for Defense Analyses.
+bio: Brian Vickers, PhD is currently is a research staff member at the Institute for Defense Analyses where he advises on operations, statistical modeling, data communications, and evaluating system performance.
 He is a behavioral scientist by training, whose research focused on how people make decisions about their time, money, physical resources.

 interests:
-- Programming, primarily R and Python
+- Data intelligence, engineering, and journalism
+- Design processes
+- Cybersecurity
-- Applied statistics
+- Hiking
-- Functional programming
+- My dog

 education:
   courses:
+  - course: Data Science Fellow
+    institution: The The Data Incubator, Washington DC
+    year: 2018
   - course: PhD in Cognition and Cognitive Neuroscience
     institution: University of Michigan, Ann Arbor
     year: 2015